-- You should be a lawful permanent resident of the U.S. for a stipulated period of time.
+- You should be a lawful permanent resident of the U.S. for the past 5 years

 - You should prove that you maintained continuous permanent residence in the U.S. for at least 5 years.
 (This may be reduced to 3 years if you are married to a U.S. citizen)

 - You should be served in the U.S. armed forces and served a minimum of 1 year

 If you are seeking U.S. citizenship through either five years of permanent residency or three years of permanent residency while being married to a U.S. citizen, you can submit your application up to 90 days before meeting the “continuous residence” requirement.
 It is essential to fulfill all other criteria at the time of filing the application with USCIS.
 To determine your eligibility, you can utilize ImmigrationDirect online software to prepare the N-400 application.

 The applicants applying for naturalization with their N-400 should include supporting documents along with the application.
 Our guide list all the N-400 document checklist to be submitted with your N-400 form.
 The required documents are:

 - Copy of front and back side of the Green Card (Form I-551, known as “Permanent Resident Card”)